cms-sw/cmssw/DataFormats/Portable/README.md

     - Schema evolution follows the same rules as for fundamental integer types.
     - Changing the underlying type (e.g. `uint16_t` → `uint32_t`) is supported via implicit conversion.

-### Complex Types
+### User-defined Types

-In the following complex types refers to non-fundamental types for example user-defined structs or classes.
+In the following user-defined types refers to non-fundamental types for example user-defined structs or classes.
 Columns containing user-defined structs or classes require explicit I/O schema evolution rules.

-To support schema evolution for a complex column type:
+To support schema evolution for a column of a user-defined type:

 1. A class version and checksum must be defined in the SoA layout dictionary.
 2. An I/O read rule must be provided that describes how data should be converted between schema versions.

-Examples can be found in `DataFormats/PortableTestObjects/src/classes_def.xml`, where schema evolution rules are implemented for `edm::StdArray`.
+Examples can be found in `HeterogeneousCore/TestModules/src/classes_def.xml`, where schema evolution rules are implemented for `edm::StdArray`.

 When defining an I/O read rule: